subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 observations to the readers.

 Background
 --------

-It is easy to understand attention as a feature selection problem.
+It is easy to understand *attention* as a feature selection problem.
 Not all input features seen by a model are equally important for the task at hand.
-It will be beneficial if the model could pay more attention to important features than considering all the features presented to it.
+Prudency dictates we make the model pay more attention to important features than considering all the features presented to it.

 1. For each feature, compute the importance score.
 The higher the score, the more important the feature.